Mila Kunis: 2000s: Transition to film and breakthrough

+2010s: Acclaim and comedic roles

 In 2010, she starred alongside Denzel Washington in the action film The Book of Eli.
 Although the film received mixed reviews, it performed well at the box office, grossing over worldwide.
 Film critic Richard Roeper praised Kunis's performance, calling it a "particularly strong piece of work".
 Several other reviews were equally positive, including that of Pete Hammond of Boxoffice magazine, who wrote that she's "ideally cast in the key female role".
 Even reviewers who did not necessarily like the film complimented her performance, such as James Berardinelli, who wrote that "the demands of the role prove to be within her range, which is perhaps surprising considering she has been thus far pigeonholed into more lightweight parts", and Colin Covert of the Star Tribune, who wrote that she "generated a spark and brought a degree of determination to her character, developing an independent female character who's not always in need of rescuing."
 Other critics, such as Claudia Puig of USA Today felt she was miscast, noting that "she looked as if she dropped in from a Ray-Ban commercial".
 Kunis received another Teen Choice Award nomination for her performance.
 Kunis was also cast in a minor role in the 2010 comedy film Date Night, starring Tina Fey and Steve Carell.
 She garnered several positive reviews for her performance.
 Michael Phillips of the Chicago Tribune concluded her performance with James Franco helped save the film and gave it "a shot in the arm."

+Kunis at the BFI London Film Festival promoting Black Swan in 2010; her performance as a ballet dancer received several accolades.